ShahriarKh/html-scss-boilerplate/README.md

 To begin coding, put your `html` files inside `src/` folder and your scss files in `src/styles`.

 ## :fire: Hot Reload!
 To use the hot reload feature and preview your changes as you save your code, open your root folder (not `src`) in a terminal/cmd and type `npm start`.
 This will open your `html` files with automatic `scss` compiling in `localhost`.
-If everything is okay, you will see something like that in your terminal:
+If everything is okay, you will see something like this in your terminal:
 ```
 [Browsersync] Access URLs:
  -------------------------------------